Val916/safeguarding/README.md

 #Tasks to do, marked as must-have:

 - Skeleton of the responsive website.
-- Typography, Colour Scheme, Imagery.
+- Typography, Colour Scheme (Ukrainian flag themed - yellow-blue).
+- Emotionally Safe UI: Warm color palette in shades of Ukrainian flag, gentle illustrations, and reassuring language that avoids overwhelming users.
+- Images for cards and Hero section with AI.
 - Key Information Sections: Use Bootstrap’s grid system to divide the page into sections (Introduction, Key concerns, Professional Mental Health Support, How can you help,Resorce Hub, Feedback form).
 - Information Cards: Use Bootstrap’s card components to present mental health tips and common issues, providing a visually appealing way to organise content.
 - Tablet/Mobile View
-- Emotionally Safe UI: Warm color palette in shades of Ukrainian flag, gentle illustrations, and reassuring language that avoids overwhelming users.
-- Resource Links.
+- Resource Links (both English and Ukrainian language friendly).
-- Technologies Used: Languages, Frameworks, Libraries, Programs.
+- Technologies Used: Languages (HTML, CSS), Frameworks, Libraries, Programs.
+- Mark known bugs.

+# Could-haves:
-- Storytelling Section: Short, uplifting stories or testimonials that provide hope and build trust (Marked as could-have for now, as Future Feature).
+- Storytelling Section: Short, uplifting stories or testimonials that provide hope and build trust (Marked as for now, as Future Feature).

 ## Core Website Sections